mvc1009/DNSLookuper/README.md

 ## Description &  Purpose
 Once obtain a list of subdomains, for a Red Team assessment is useful to discover which subdomain is associated to which host.

 Reconnaissance is one of the most important part in a Red Team assessment, so this tool helps you to "traduce" or resolve all DNS queries in an automatic way.
+Also DNSLookuper provides you the opportunity to export the result data in `json` or `csv` fileformat.

 DNSLookuper uses `dnspython`